 I wanted to compare Poisson Disc with jittered grids.
 These are some notes I made; I didn't finish studying this topic before I got distracted by something else.
 I want to return to this someday.

 The jittered grids start with either a square or hexagon grid, and then add random jitter to each point.
 For the square grid I add random values to x and y.
 For the hex grid I tried both adding to x,y (a random point in a square) and also adding in polar coordinates (a random point in a circle).
+Still to implement: random point in a hexagon.
 Compared to blue noise from Poisson disc, jittered grids tend to have some clumps and gaps.
 However, it's really fast and easy!